therion23/sinhika/README.md

 ## Synopsis

 Tinnitus is hell.
 If you go to an ear doctor, he or she might go "buy a radio".
-Facts are, it can come from many things, from a concussion to overexposure to loud noises to .. well, you name it.
-And as long as nobody can find the source, good luck finding a cure.
+Facts are, it can come from many things, from a concussion to overexposure to loud noises to neck and/or jaw issues to .. well, you name it.
+Being led to think tinnitus is a single thing is a complete misconception, however, the symptom is the same.

 Now, what a very clever guy (i believe it was Harry Nyquist, but i might be wrong) found out once, was that some frequencies can cancel out eachother.
 It is not that simple though, but a concept worth trying out in this context.
 So drawing from that idea, this project sets up a sound card with independent channels for music and distraction frequencies, latter being binaural patterns or pure pink noise, modulated as you wish.